 BreaKING the Ice: Black Men’s Mental Health and Wellness Conference

-A ground-breaking event where participants will hear from community leaders, alumni and therapists who will share their inspirational stories, coping skills, workable strategies and resources for achieving mental health/wellness.
+Hear from community leaders, alumni and therapists who will share their inspirational stories, coping skills, workable strategies and resources for achieving mental health/wellness.

 Please note: CEs will not be provided to those attending virtually.